goksunazlican/ros_tutorial/readme.md

-# Simple Ros Package
+# Simple ROS Package :robot:

-A single package has 2 nodes and 2 topics created for understanding ros.
+A single package that has 2 nodes and 2 topics created to have a basic understanding of ROS.

 ## Tutorials

-[Ros tutorials](http://wiki.ros.org/ROS/Tutorials) were used in this repository.
+[ROS tutorials](http://wiki.ros.org/ROS/Tutorials) were used in this repository.

 ## Problem
-The publisher node sends a random variable to subscriber, then subscriber performs a calculation and publish the output.
+The publisher node sends a random variable to subscriber, then subscriber performs a calculation and publishes the output.
 #### -Generator Node(Python):
 Generates a random number with 20hz frequency and publishes it to *"values"* topic in [std_msgs::UInt32](http://docs.ros.org/en/api/std_msgs/html/msg/UInt32.html) message format.

 #### -Processor Node(C++):
 Subscribes to the *"values"* topic.
-Performs [ n^2 + t_old] operation and publishes the result to *"results"* topic in [std_msgs::String](http://docs.ros.org/en/api/std_msgs/html/msg/String.html) format. n is the current value received. t_old is the previous value calculated. (take t_old = 0 for initialization).
+Performs [ n^2 + t_old] operation and publishes the result to *"results"* topic in [std_msgs::String](http://docs.ros.org/en/api/std_msgs/html/msg/String.html) format. n is the most recently received value. t_old is the previous value calculated. (take t_old = 0 for initialization).
 ### Pre requierements
-If you didn't set up yet, you can follow the [ros tutorials](http://wiki.ros.org/ROS/Tutorials) from installing to creating ros workspace and ros package.
+If you haven't set up yet, you can follow the [ros tutorials](http://wiki.ros.org/ROS/Tutorials) from installing to creating ros workspace and ros package.

 ## Generator Node: talker.py
 You can reach the source code from src/package2/src/talker.py.